itsamrit/itsamrit/README.md

 u need to install mongodb shelll in terminall & then start mongodb database & then in anotehr terminal connect your /project database https://github.com/microsoft/WSL/issues/1822#issuecomment-330128322

+Adoption of devcontainer with take hardly 5 months then do development